-At Zero Xeno we love to use pure herbal extracts for their healing and nourishing properties.
+At Zero Xeno we love to use pure herbal extracts for their regenerating and nourishing properties.
 Our natural extraction processes include herbal infused oils, food grade alcohol tincture extracts and fermented processes and procedures.
 The most common herbals used in our products are organic calendula, organic rooibos, organic green and organic black tea as well as chamomile.

 Our in-house fermented organic rooibos (Aspalathus linearis) extract nourishes your skin with natural antioxidants that promote wrinkle reduction through topical application of herbal flavonoids naturally found in rooibos tea.
 Studies reveal rooibos polyphenols are anticancerous and contain photoprotective effects against the damaging UVB rays of the sun.